azerion/bluestack-sdk-ios/upgrading.md

 ## Upgrading to 2.3.2

+ - use new SmartAdServer 6.6 version [libSmartAdServer.a]

+## Upgrading to 2.3.2

 **This version is ATS-compliant ([App Transport Security]), If you push you submit an app after 1th January 2017, you must use this version.**